-Not to be outdone in 2011, Perry recruited Ty Greene from Bearden High School in Knoxville, Tenn., who averaged 11.4 points per game and added a team-high 80 assists on his way to winning the program’s second consecutive ASUN Freshman of the year Award in 2011-12.
-Greene developed into one of the top players in program and league history and culminated his senior season as the 2014-15 A-Sun Player of the Year and the Lou Henson National Mid-Major Player of the Year.
+Not to be outdone in 2011, Perry recruited Ty Greene from Bearden High School in Knoxville, Tenn., who averaged 11.4 points per game and added a team-high 80 assists on his way to winning the program’s second consecutive ASUN Freshman of the Year award in 2011-12.
+Greene developed into one of the top players in program and league history and culminated his senior season as the 2014-15 ASUN Player of the Year and the Lou Henson National Mid-Major Player of the Year.
 Greene was drafted in 2015 by the Delaware 87ers in the third round of the NBA G-League Draft.

 Prior to coming to Upstate, Perry spent the two seasons as an assistant coach at South Carolina State under head coach Tim Carter.
 Perry’s responsibilities included recruiting, scheduling, scouting and on-the-floor coaching.
 He was an instrumental force in helping land some of South Carolina State’s top recruits in his two years in Orangeburg.